The narrative is that too many of Milwaukee’s favorite baseball players get away.

 Signed: April 2011

-Ken Rosenthal, the MLB Network insider who broke the news of Yelich’s extension, wrote a column for The Athletic this week in which he referred to Braun’s extension as “a mistake.”
-Rosenthal cited Braun’s PED suspension in 2013, and some Brewers fans get frustrated when Braun misses time with minor injuries.
+Ken Rosenthal, who broke the news of Yelich’s extension, wrote a column for The Athletic in 2020 in which he referred to Braun’s extension as “a mistake.”
+Rosenthal cited Braun’s PED suspension in 2013, and some Brewers fans became frustrated when Braun missed time late in his career with minor injuries.
 But Braun should get credit for remaining productive deep into his 30s while some of the players from his stellar 2005 Draft class have either faded or fallen out of baseball entirely.
-He has posted an OPS north of .800 in every September/October since 2014.
+He announced his retirement in 2021.

 Five-year, $80 million free-agent contract